galaxyproject/training-material/topics/contributing/tutorials/fair-by-design/tutorial.md

 {: .comment}

 ><comment-title></comment-title>
->{%icon trophy %} The goal is for other people to easily reuse a single item (plan, activity, unit, assessment, ...).
+>{%icon tool-versions %} The goal is for other people to easily reuse a single item (plan, activity, unit, assessment, ...).
 {: .comment}

 ><comment-title></comment-title>